Jennivine/CSIRO/README.md

 # CSIRO

-This folder contains all my code writting during a week of work experience at CSIRO Data61.
+This folder contains all my code written during a week of work experience at CSIRO Data61.

 It uses a programming language called daml, which has its documentations at: https://docs.daml.com/index.html